alexispuckett3/Lab-Report-3.1/README.md

 ## Discussion Question Two:
 The datasheet mentions a maximum voltage drop (VCE) of 1.2V at saturation.
 We would like a much smaller value, such as the fraction of a volt that you measured in the first circuit across the switch, S1, when it is on.
 How does your measured VCE compare to the one listed in the datasheet?
 Do you think we are operating this transistor in the saturation region?

+The measured Vce voltage is 0.015V, which is significantly lower than the maximum voltage drop at saturation of 1.2V.
+Because this value is less than the 1.2V, we believe that this transistor is operating in the saturation region.
+In the saturation region, the voltage drop across the collector and emitter will be very close to zero, which 0.015V is closer to zero than it is to the maximum voltage drop at saturation of 1.2V listed in the datasheet.

 # Conclusions: